UWU-Project/FoodCourt/README.md

 - **Restaurant 2 – "The Lounge"**
 - **Restaurant 3 – "Buffets"**

-The online Food Court system that we are significantly designed simplifies the Ordering Process and the Table Reservation Process of the Hotel for both the Customers and the Restaurant Employees.
+The Online Food Court system that we are significantly designed simplifies the Ordering Process and the Table Reservation Process of the Hotel for both the Customers and the Restaurant Employees.

 - For the **"Pastry Shop"** and **"The Lounge"** we designed a **"FOOD ORDERING SYSTEM"**
 - For the **"Buffets"** we designed a **"TABLE RESERVATION SYSTEM"**